reimagined/resolve/docs/api-reference.md

 ### dispose

-Disconnects from a database and disposes unmanaged resources.
+Disconnects from the database and disposes unmanaged resources.

 #### Example